 This model is also probably one of the easiest to swap filaments on, of the non-automatic models.
 The spool holder is also on the side of the machine, much less cumbersome than models like the QIDI or the FlashForge with holders on the back.
 This printer also automatically levels the print bed and calibrates the Z-axis height before each print.

 This model has a small display showing basic data while printing, conveying more information than most.

 Finally, this printer uses a special edition of Cura as the recommended slicing software.
 This is a solid program that is quite easy to use, especially compared to programs like ReplicatorG.

 Files can be transferred to the Lulzbot via a USB connection to a computer or from an SD card for standalone printing.

 This metric merited 20% of the overall score for 3D printers, consisting of evaluating the build plate, build volume, extruder temperature range, extruder cooling, and software upgradeability.
-The Lulzbot scored very well, tying for the top score overall in this metric with a 7 out of 10.
+The Lulzbot scored very well, tying for the top score overall in this metric.

 The build area on this model is exceptionally large — the biggest of the entire group — measuring in at 280 x 280 x 250mm.
 The build plate is made of borosilicate glass covered with a PEI print surface — making bed adhesion with ABS essentially a non-issue.

 This model can use generic filament, though it does use the larger 3mm (2.85mm actual) size.
 The extruder can reach up to 300°C with the bed able to heat up to 120°Cm meaning that you have a wide range of filaments available to print with, such as HIPS, PVA, PETT, Polyester, PLA, ABS, and PC, to name a few.
 This model also has 2 layer cooling fans for the filaments that require active cooling while printing.